-2. Quantitative Disclosures Capital charge for operational risk Capital charge for operational risk is computed as per the Basic Indicator Approach prescribed by RBI.
+2. Quantitative Disclosures

+Capital charge operational risk for Capital charge for operational risk is computed as per the Basic Indicator Approach prescribed by RBI.
 Under this approach, capital allocation for operational risk works out to:

+● ₹ 4705.5

 Table DF - 10 : Interest rate risk in the banking book (IRRBB)